rreece/rreece.github.io/outline-of-philosophy/math.md

     -   Paraconsistent logics reject ECQ, and may or may not invalidate LNC.
     -   Priest, G. (1998).
 What is so bad about contradictions? [^Priest1998]
     -   Dialetheism rejects LNC.
-    -   Rosario Mart&iacute;nez-Ordaz, M. del.
-(2020).
-The ignorance behind inconsistency toleration. [^Rosario2020]
+    -   Mart&iacute;nez-Ordaz, M. del R. (2021).
+The ignorance behind inconsistency toleration. [^MartinezOrdaz2021]

 Criticism: